BayLIME: Bayesian Local Interpretable Model-Agnostic Explanations: Evaluation

+For RQ3, we implemented 2 scenarios in which the prior knowledge is obtained from other diverse XAI and V\&V methods respectively:

+\textbf{RQ3.a)} We first use the gradient-based XAI approach GradCAM to obtain ``grey-box'' information of the underlying CNN as the prior, and then combines such extra knowledge with the ``black-box'' evidence as utilised by LIME.
+We compare the explanation fidelity of BayLIME with LIME, GradCAM and SHAP, via the deletion and insertion metrics.

+\textbf{RQ3.b)} In this scenario, we aim to explain the behaviour of infected CNNs (BadNet \citep{gu_badnets_2019} and TrojanAttack \citep{liu_trojaning_2018} both trained on GTSRB with backdoors).
+The backdoor detector NeuralCleanse is used to \textit{approximate} the location of triggers first.
+Then, BayLIME considers such knowledge as priors to provide a better explanation on the attacking behaviour, compared to NeuralCleanse and LIME applied solely.
+For the two example scenarios, we choose the relatively more practical option -- BayLIME with partial priors, i.e., $\alpha$ is fitted, and the readers are referred to Appendix \ref{sec_appen} for the formulae with intuitive rationales on eliciting $\pmb{\mu_0}$ and $\lambda$.

-The red curves in the 1st row of Fig.~\ref{fig_incon_kendallw} present the inconsistency measurements as a function of the perturbed sample size $n$.
-Although it decreases quickly, we observe very high inconsistency when the perturbed samples size $n$ is relatively small (e.g., $n<200$).
-Then the inconsistency continually drops and shows a converging trend.
-These results clearly support our earlier conjecture on the inconsistency issue of LIME, especially when the perturbed samples size $n$ has to be limited by an upper-bound due to considerations on, e.g., timing restriction, energy consumption etc.
+\textbf{Results and Discussion.} \textbf{RQ1.} The red curves in Fig.~\ref{fig_incon_kendallw} present the Kendall's W measurements as a function of the perturbed sample size $n$.
+Although it increases quickly, we observe very low consistency when $n$ is relatively small (e.g., $n<200$).
+These results support our earlier conjecture on the inconsistency issue of LIME, especially when $n$ has to be limited by an upper-bound due to efficiency considerations.
+Non-informative BayLIME is indistinguishable from LIME, since both of them are \textit{only} exploiting the information from the $n$ samples that generated randomly -- the presence of randomness means that the results of sampling cannot be duplicated if the process were repeated.
+Naturally, the more sparse the samples are, the greater randomness presents in the dataset.
+Thus, LIME and non-informative BayLIME show \textit{monotonic trends} as $n$ increases.

-Moreover, apart from BayLIME with non-informative priors, BayLIME with partial/full informative priors with different prior parameters all significantly ease the inconsistency issue in general, although their effectiveness varies in detail (for which we will discuss in RQ2).

-To further confirm the revealed inconsistency issue that has been dealt with by BayLIME is not unique to our new measure \eqref{eq_incon_def}, rather indeed a real and fundamental problem, we also plot a similar (but more established) statistics -- Kendall's W which ranges from 0 (no agreement) to 1 (complete agreement).
-As expected, the plots of Kendall's W in the 2nd row in Fig.~\ref{fig_incon_kendallw} can be interpreted as the same as above.
-But Kendall's W only considers the (discrete) ranks of each feature and treats all features equally.
-In contrast, our measure \eqref{eq_incon_def} \textit{weights} the IoD of the discrete ranks of each feature by its (continuous) importance.
-With the extra information considered (compared to Kendall's W), our measure \eqref{eq_incon_def} thus is more superior in terms of: (i) discriminating explanations with the same ranks of features but the importance vectors are different; (ii) minimising the effect from the normal fluctuation of the ranks of less-important/irrelevant features.